Improved Probabilistic Lower Bounds for Separable Matrices: Introduction

 \section{Introduction}

-The concept of group testing is a widely recognized combinatorial problem that was initially introduced by Dorfman in 1943 \cite{dorfman1943detection}.
-In this scenario, we are given a large set of $n$ elements, with some of them being defective.
-The objective is to identify the set of defective elements using the least number of tests possible, where each test involves examining a carefully selected subset of potential defectives.
-The outcome of a test is considered positive if at least one element in the subset is defective, and negative if none of the elements are defective.
+The concept of group testing is a widely recognized combinatorial problem that Dorfman first introduced in 1943~\cite{dorfman1943detection}.
+In this scenario, we are given a large set of $n$ elements, with some of them being \textit{defective}.
+The objective is to identify the set of defective elements using the least possible number of \textit{tests}, where each test involves examining a carefully selected subset of potential defectives.
+The outcome of a test is considered \textit{positive} if at least one element of the subset is defective and \textit{negative} if none of the elements are defective.

 In recent years, group testing has gained significant attention and has been employed in various domains.
-Its applications include combating the Covid pandemic \cite{aldridge2022pooled}, chemical and electrical testing, coding, drug screening, multiaccess channel management, data verification, data science, and more \cite{du2000combinatorial, aldridge2019group}.
+Its applications include combating the Covid-19 pandemic~\cite{aldridge2022pooled}, chemical and electrical testing, coding, drug screening, multiaccess channel management, data verification, data science, and more~\cite{du2000combinatorial, aldridge2019group}.

 Two main types of algorithms are used in group testing.
-The first type is adaptive algorithms, where tests are conducted one at a time and the results of each test are used to inform the design of subsequent tests.
-The second type is non-adaptive algorithms, where all tests are predefined and can be executed simultaneously or in parallel.
+The first type is \textit{adaptive} algorithms, where tests are conducted one at a time, and the results of each test are used to inform the design of subsequent tests.
+The second type is \textit{non-adaptive} algorithms, where all tests are predefined and can be executed simultaneously or in parallel.

-Group testing problems can also be categorized into two models: combinatorial and probabilistic.
-In the combinatorial model, algorithms always identify the set of defectives correctly, given that its size is no more than $d$.
-In the probabilistic model, there is a distribution on the sets of defectives, and the algorithm should have a high probability of correctly identifying the set of defectives.
+Group testing problems can also be categorized into two models: \textit{combinatorial} and \textit{probabilistic}.
+In the combinatorial model, the algorithms always identify the set of defectives correctly, given that its size is at most $d$.
+In the probabilistic model, there is a probabilistic distribution on the sets of defectives, and a decoding algorithm identifies the set of defectives with a high probability.

 In this paper, we primarily focus on non-adaptive combinatorial algorithms.
 For a broader perspective on the field, we refer to surveys such as~\cite{du2000combinatorial, aldridge2019group, d2014lectures, cicalese2013fault}, which provide comprehensive overviews of different models and approaches.
 In addition, we mention works addressing the problems of estimating the number of defectives~\cite{cheng2011efficient, falahatgar2016estimating, d2019hypothesis}, the identification of a sufficiently large subset of non-defectives~\cite{sharma2017computationally, sharma2018finding}, and more recent approaches that enhance group testing methods by incorporating side information \cite{cao2023group}.